K4N3CO-LABS/Working-Meterpreter-Session-on-Android-16/README.md

 ```
 ### To Do

-Currently it only works with ADB plugged into USB.
-Need to figure out wireless meterpreter sessions.
+Currently this only works with ADB plugged into USB.
+I Need to figure out wireless meterpreter sessions.
 Android 16 seems to block it in every configuration I've tried so far...

-**Please 🌟 if you find this guide useful/helpful.
-Thanks**
+Feel free to open issues or submit pull requests.
+Contributions are welcome!

+### ⭐ Support the Project

+If you find this guide useful, please consider giving the project a **star** ⭐ — it helps a lot!

 ---

 **Disclaimer:** This guide is for educational and authorized security testing purposes only.
 Enjoy!